What is electricity aggregation?

 What if I don’t want to participate?

 You are not obligated to participate.
-If you wish to be excluded from this opportunity, return the Opt-Out notice that was provided to you by mail.
-The customer of record may also call 1-855-564-8133 to Opt-Out of the program.
+If you wish to be excluded from this opportunity, 1-855-564-8133 to Opt-Out of the program.

 When will I start to see the savings on my electricity bill?

-mc2 will begin supplying your electricity on your September meter read date.
+mc² will begin supplying your electricity on the next available meter read date after ComEd processes your enrollment.
 Your ComEd bill will reflect your new price the following month.

 What if I have already switched to an Alternative Retail Electricity Supplier (ARES)?